Einstein Telescope and IceCube Gen2 presented at Quantum100 in Münster

 27.11.2025

-Together, members of the Einstein Telescope (ET) Collaboration and the IceCube Gen2 project presented a joint exhibition for Quantum100 in Münster, the concluding event of the Quantum Year 2025.
-The exhibition attracted strong interest from visitors and provided a vibrant forum for engaging with cutting-edge research in astrophysics and quantum science.
-The booth show cased both research initiatives with illuminated displays, banners and many hands-on exhibits.
+Members of the Einstein Telescope (ET) Collaboration and the IceCube Gen2 project jointly presented an exhibition at Quantum100 in Münster, the concluding event of the Quantum Year 2025.
+The exhibition attracted considerable interest from visitors and offered a lively platform for engaging with cutting-edge research in astrophysics and quantum science.

 Quantum100, the concluding event of the Quantum Year 2025, took place on Saturday, 15 November 2025, at the Münsterlandhalle in Münster, Germany.